TeskaLabs/asab/docs/getting-started/installation_first_app.md

             app.run()
     ```

-    1. ASAB application uses a Python 3.7+.
+    1. ASAB applications use Python 3.7+.
 This is specified by a hashbang
     line at the very beginning of the file.

-    1. ASAB is included from as `asab` module via an import
+    2. ASAB is included from as `asab` module via an import
     statement.

-    1. Every ASAB Application needs to have an application object.
+    3. Every ASAB Application needs to have an application object.
 It is a
     **singleton**: the application must create and operate
     precisely one instance of the application.
 ASAB provides the base
     [asab.Application][#TODO] class that you need to
     inherit from to implement your custom application class.

-    1. The `#!python Application.main()` method is one of
+    4. The `#!python Application.main()` method is one of
     the application lifecycle methods, that you can override to implement
     desired application functionality.
 The `main` method is a
     coroutine, so that you can await any tasks etc. in a fully asynchronous
     way.
 This method is called when the ASAB application is executed and
     initialized.
 The lifecycle stage is called "runtime".

-    1. In this example, the app is printing a message to the screen.
+    5. In this example, the app is printing a message to the screen.

-    2. This part of the code is executed when you launch the Python program.
+    6. This part of the code is executed when you launch the Python program.
     It creates the application object and executes the `#!python run()` method which creates and runs an event loop.
     This is a standard way of how ASAB application is started.